-"With the meagre resources that the state has, we're investing in tourism," he said, suggesting that Haiti had been unfairly singled out by the Obama administration.
+"With the meager resources that the state has, we're investing in tourism," he said, suggesting that Haiti had been unfairly singled out by the Obama administration.
 "Other countries have problems, too," he said.

-Though it has long endured a reputation as a dangerous, lawless place, Haiti is in fact safer than its neighbour, the Dominican Republic, in terms of homicide.
-Haiti's murder rate in 2011 of 6.9 per 100,000 residents was dwarfed by that of neighbouring Dominican Republic, which had a rate of 24.9 for the same period.
+Though it has long endured a reputation as a dangerous, lawless place, Haiti is in fact safer than its neighbor, the Dominican Republic, in terms of homicide.
+Haiti's murder rate in 2011 of 6.9 per 100,000 residents was dwarfed by that of neighboring Dominican Republic, which had a rate of 24.9 for the same period.
 Jamaica had a murder rate of 40.9 for 2011.

 Arnaldo Arbesu, a spokesperson for the U.S. Embassy in Haiti, said that the State Department's travel warning was not meant to discourage visitors and was part of a periodic series of updates.